FereshteRahmani/fereshte/README.md

 ### My first repo on Github
 Name of the repo is Fereshte
-I am learning how to work with git and GitHub
+I am learning how to work with Git and GitHub